AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Both Allstate Drivewise and Progressive Snapshot may result in a rate increase if they detect unsafe driving, so be sure to consider this and only opt in if you are confident in your safe driving habits.

 In addition to Drivewise, Allstate offers a pay-per-mile program called Milewise.
 The way the pay-per-mile program works is that you pay a daily base rate, plus a per-mile rate for every mile you drive.
 This may be a good option if you’re a low-mileage driver.
-That said, Allstate has recently reduced the number of states where Milewise is offered and no longer provides a list of these states on their website.
+That said, Allstate has recently reduced the number of states where Milewise is offered and no longer provides a list of these states on its website.
 So it’s probably wise to check with an agent if you might be interested in this program.

 Allstate vs. Progressive Customer Service